androportal/linux-on-aakash/getting_file_system_ready.rst

 distribuition from here after.
 We will use ubuntu 12.04 LTS.
 Just for the  record we have also tried Debian wheezy which also works well.

 The main war is between different desktop enviroments.
-With lot of testing and real world examples we finally decided to go with LXDE.
+With lot of testing and real world statistics we finally decided to go with LXDE.
 There is lot of scope for customization with LXDE and moreover its almost 50% lighter & twice as faster than any other desktop enviroment.